 Abortion is the use or prescription of an instrument, medicine, drug, or other substance or device with the intent to terminate a clinically diagnosable pregnancy for reasons other than to increase the probability of a live birth, to preserve the life or health of the preborn human being, to terminate an ectopic pregnancy, or to remove a dead preborn human being.

 We believe all human life is sacred and of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from fertilization to natural death.

-2020 Abortions in MS on MS residents
+Abortions on MS residents in 2020

 93% of abortions occur for reasons other than rape, incest, and the health of the mother.

 In the U.S. only one abortion procedure is illegal nationwide: partial-birth abortion in which someone intentionally kills a partially delivered baby.

 In Mississippi, abortions are only allowed for the preservation of the life of the mother or where the pregnancy was caused by rape.